ibm-cloud-docs/devsecops/devsecops-cc-pipeline.md

 |`compliance-checks` 		|Run Code Risk Analyzer scans and other compliance checks on app repos.   	|Yes		| Yes | Pipeline | Yes |
 |`scan-artifact` 		|Scan the built artifacts.   	|Yes			| Yes | Pipeline | Yes |
 |`finish` 		|Collect, create, and upload the logs files, artifacts, and evidence to the evidence locker.   	|Yes			| Yes | Pipeline | Yes |
-{: caption="Table 1.
-Continuous compliance pipeline stages and tasks" caption-side="top"}
+{: caption="Continuous compliance pipeline stages and tasks" caption-side="top"}

 For more information about how to customize stages by using the `.pipeline-config.yaml` file, see [Custom scripts](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-custom-customize) and [Pipeline parameters](/docs/devsecops?topic=devsecops-cd-devsecops-pipeline-parm) lists.